Last Updated on October 14, 2025 by Analgesia team

 - Antigen retrieval

 This step is often required for formalin-fixed tissues.
 It reverses the masking of epitopes and restores the binding between epitopes and antibodies.
-This step is important because it can result in weak or false negative staining if omitted.
+If omitted, this step can result in weak or false-negative staining.

 - Primary antibody incubation